DBCDK/suggester-laesekompas-webservice/README.md

 # Læsekompas Suggester and Search Webservice

-Suggester and Search webservice for læsekompas/MinNæsteBog, talks to the SolR and do a little bit of formatting of the SolR response.
+Suggester and Search webservice for Læsekompas/Min Næste Bog.
+Ttalks to the SolR and does a little bit of formatting of the SolR response.

 ## Building